fyteclubplugin/fyteclub/README.md

 - View who's online

 ### Server Setup
-The server config file lets you set:
-- Port (default: 3000)
-- Database location
-- SSL settings
+The server walks you through setup with a few different options.
+Easy enough that anyone can get it running.

 ## Privacy & Security